Senior Leadership Biographies

 Prior to joining the Department, Washington pursued a fiscal career and held positions at various organizations, including the audit, tax, and advisory services firm KPMG, the human rights organization Amnesty International of the USA, and several other non-profit entities.
 He was the director of financial aid at Oakwood University (Alabama) immediately before joining the Department.

 Ruth Ryder is the Deputy Assistant Secretary for the Office of Policy and Programs – Formula Grants in the Office of Elementary and Secondary Education (OESE) at the U.S. Department of Education.
-OESE has responsibility for implementing programs under the Elementary and Secondary Education Act as amended by the Every Student Succeeds Act, in this role, Ms. Ryder oversees a broad range of management, policy, and program functions related to formula and discretionary grant programs under the ESEA.
+OESE implements programs to support disadvantaged students under the Elementary and Secondary Education Act as amended by the Every Student Succeeds Act, In this role, Ms. Ryder oversees a broad range of management, policy, and program functions related to formula and discretionary grant programs under the ESEA.

 Chris Rinkus is the Deputy Assistant Secretary for Evidence-Based Practices and Policy.
 In this role, he leads the planning and policy development for the Office of Elementary and Secondary Education, which includes over $20 billion in annual grants to states and school districts in order to improve K-12 education.
 Additionally, he helped lead the approval process for state plans submitted as part of the Every Student Succeeds Act (ESSA), which established long-range goals, accountability systems, and intervention strategies for every state in the US.